vsrinivas/fuchsia/development/workflows/package_update.md

 The update agent on the target defaults to using a local port on the target.
 To connect the agent on the target to the HTTP server running on the development host we can establish a reverse SSH tunnel.
-The host HTTP server is started and reverse SSH tunnel created by calling `fx serve-updates`.
+The host HTTP server is started and reverse SSH tunnel created by calling `fx serve -v` or `fx serve-updates -v`.
+`fx serve` will run both the bootserver and the update server and is often what people use. `fx serve-updates` runs just the update server.
+In both cases, `-v` is recommended because the command will print more output which may assist with debugging.
+If the host connects successfully to the target you will see the message `Ready to serve updates!` in the shell on your host.

-The reverse SSH tunnel will remain until sshd running on the target is restarted, this will happen if you *reboot* the device *or* *restart* *`sysmgr`*.
+The reverse SSH tunnel will remain until sshd running on the target is restarted. sshd will obviously be restarted if the target is rebooted.
+The host will attempt to reconnect the SSH tunnel when the target reboots, but this is not completely reliable.
+Following a reboot of your target, look for the `Ready to serve updates!` message in the host terminal where the update server is running.
-The HTTP server on the host will remain running until explicitly killed.
-`fx serve-updates` can be run again to reconnect the tunnel or restart the HTTP server.
-Note that an error will be reported if a second instance of the HTTP server is started, *this* *is* *okay*.
-The second instance will exit and the first will continue to serve the update tree.

 ## Triggering package updates